WEDDING PLANNING

 Rule 2: If your shirt has a wing tip collar, always wear a bow tie.

-Rule 3: If your shirt has a spread collar, you can wear either a bow tie or a necktie—unless it has a bib.
-If it has a bib, see Rule 1.
+Rule 3: If your shirt has a spread collar, wear a bow tie or a necktie—unless it has a bib (see Rule 1).

 Frequently Asked Questions